-- Council approval of the review process plan was done on 29 July 2019 - Desktop data gathering for IDP status quo analysis was done - IDP/Budget steering committee meetings were held in July 2019, November 2019, and February 2020.
-IDP/Budget Management meetings were held to prepare for strategic planning sessions and steering committee meetings - Departmental planning sessions and extended management planning session were held during the months of November 2019, February 2020 and March 2020 - Exco Lekgotla was held on the 17-18 December 2019, to look at mid-year performance and IDP status quo and strategy phase, and again on the 19th March 2020 to look at IDP project phase, draft budget, reviewed organizational structure, reviewed tariff structure and reviewed budget related policies - Organizational Strategic Planning session was scheduled for March 2020 but postponed because of COVID-19 (Corona Virus) and as per the instruction of the President for National social isolation and lockdown - IDP/Budget Rep Forum meeting was scheduled for March 2020 but was also postponed because of COVID-19 and instruction from President - Tabling of first draft IDP/Budget was scheduled for 30 March 2020 but was also postponed because of COVID-19
+- Council approval of the review process plan was done on 29 July 2019 - Desktop data gathering for IDP status quo analysis was done - IDP/Budget steering committee meetings were held in July 2019, November 2019, February 2020 and June 2020.
+IDP/Budget Management meetings were held to prepare for strategic planning sessions and steering committee meetings - Departmental planning sessions and extended management planning session were held during the months of November 2019, February 2020 and March 2020 - Exco Lekgotla was held on the 17-18 December 2019, to look at mid-year performance and IDP status quo and strategy phase, and again on the 19th March 2020 to look at IDP project phase, draft budget, reviewed organizational structure, reviewed tariff structure and reviewed budget related policies - Organizational Strategic Planning session was scheduled for March 2020 but cancelled because of COVID-19 (Corona Virus) and as per the instruction of the President for National social isolation and lockdown - IDP/Budget Rep Forum meeting was scheduled for March 2020 but was also cancelled because of COVID-19 and instruction from President.
+Members were consulted directly regarding Draft IDP/Budget via sms - Tabling of first draft IDP/Budget was scheduled for 30 March 2020 but was also postponed because of COVID-19 and tabled on the 29TH May 2020. - Stakeholders consultation on Draft IDP/Budget was done under Lockdown Regulations wherein meetings were avoided and instead newspapers, website, call centre, WhatsApp, short message system, Facebook, comments boxes and radio were used.